BrandonXu6106/obsidianpublish/content/thoughts/fair betting quotient.md

 - If A is true, you win $(1 - p)S$
 - If A is not true, you lose $pS$

-Betting table is different from [[Decision theory|decision tables]].
+Betting table is different from [[Decision theory|decision tables](Decision%20theory.md).
 Columns are different bets.

 | A   | Bet for A | Bet against A |
 | --- | --------- | ------------- |
 | T   | $(1-p)S$  | $-(1-p)S$     |
 | F   | $-pS$     | $pS$          |

 Suppose a set of credences (or FBQ’s) is incoherent.
-We can always construct a [[Dutch Book]].
+We can always construct a [[Dutch Book](Dutch%20Book.md).
 Have the agent bet for propositions with credences (or FBQs) that are too high, and against propositions with credences (or FBQs) that are too low.